Econ 387: Economic

 Structural Adjustment

-Progress of Policy Reform in Latin America," chapter 9 in John Williamson,
+Progress of Policy Reform in Latin America," Policy Analysis in

 http://books.google.com/books?id=48EIBYwdzmUC&pg=PA3&source=gbs_toc_r&cad=4#v=onepage&q&f=false